-4) Track initialization and termination: To deal with the initialization and termination of central tracks, while keeping the complexity of the system as low as possible, we follow a so-called m/n logic, similar to what is done for the local tracking process of each radar sensor [4].
+4) Track Initialization and Termination: To deal with the initialization and termination of central tracks, while keeping the complexity of the system as low as possible, we follow a so-called m/n logic, similar to what is done for the local tracking process of each radar sensor [4].
 Specifically, a track is maintained if it is associated with any of the received sensor tracks for at least m out of the last n frames.
-Similarly, received sensor tracks that are not associated with any existing central track are initialized as new tracks if they are detected for at least m out of the last n frames.
-As detailed in Section IV-B.3, before initializing a new central track, the received selected tracks form the radars are associated and fused with an SS fusion step, whenever possible.
+Similarly, received sensor track are initialized as new tracks if they are detected for at least m out of the last n frames.
+As detailed in Section IV-D3, before initializing a new central track, the received selected tracks form the radars are associated and fused with an SS fusion step, whenever possible.
 In this way, we avoid multiple initializations of the tracks corresponding to the same targets.

 We remark that the proposed track initialization and termination strategy allows ORACLE to robustly handle people entering and leaving the FoV of the radar network.
-Whenever a person walks inside the FoV of one radar, the latter starts tracking the person and sending the tracks to the fusion center.
+Whenever a person walks inside the FoV of one radar, the latter starts tracking the person and sending the tracks to the FC.
 The same applies to the other radars in the network and all the received tracks pertaining to the same subject are fused together.
-Therefore, as long as there is at least one radar tracking a subject, their track is also maintained at the fusion center.
+Therefore, as long as there is at least one radar tracking a subject, their track is also maintained at the FC.
 This allows nimbly handling cases when a person moves across different radar FoVs, concurrently leaving and entering the FoVs of different radar devices, by always maintaining a valid track for the user at the fusion point.